ArtUshak/wiki_tool_python/README.md

 `--api-limit INTEGER` Maximum number of entries per API request (default value is 500).

+`--namespace INTEGER` Namespace to search pages for deletion (this option can be used multiple times to add multiple namespaces).

 ### Command `edit-pages`

 `python wiki_tool_python/wikitool.py edit-pages [OPTIONS] FILTER_EXPRESSION NEW_TEXT API_URL`